Unpacking Your Potential

 Publications: • “The Role of Literature in the Composition Classroom.”
 Teaching Literature in Community College Classrooms: Traversing Practices.
 Ed.
 Margaret Barrow and Manya Steinkoler.
 New York: McGraw Hill, 2012.
 Presentations: • “Helping Students Learn to be Students.”
 Co-Presenter with Gwen Kane, Christine Pipitone and David Ross (RVCC).
 Faculty of the Future, Bucks County Community College, Newtown, PA.
 May 30, 2014. • “Supporting Sixty: Challenges and Best Practices for Adjuncts.”
 Co-Presenter with Karen Gaffney, Charlie Bondhus, Justin Felix, and Gwen Kane (RVCC).
 Faculty of the Future, Bucks County Community College, Newtown, PA.
 June 1, 2012. • “The Role of Literature in the Composition Classroom.”
 Transitions and Transactions: Literature Pedagogy in Community Colleges Conference, Borough of Manhattan Community College, New York City, NY.
 April 21, 2012. • “‘I See What You Mean’: Using Visual Strategies to Help Basic Writers.”
 Basic Composition in the Works: North Eastern Regional Composition Conference, Felician College, Lodi, NJ.
 February 28, 2009. • “‘Face to Face’ with God: Levinasian Ethics at the Limits of the Affective Devotional Project.”
 International Congress on Medieval Studies, Kalamazoo, MI.
 May 5-8, 2005. • “Compassion Envy: Rhetorics of Suffering in Late Medieval Devotional Texts.”
 International Congress on Medieval Studies, Kalamazoo, MI.
 May 8-11, 2003. • “Pain, Pleasure and the Devotional Imagination.”
 Convivium Conference, Siena College, Loudonville, NY.
 October 11-12, 2002. • “Public Memory, Private Devotion, and the Subject of Contemplation.”
 International Congress on Medieval Studies, Kalamazoo, MI.
 May 3-6, 2001. • “Soulful Performances: Margery Kempe and the Contemplative Tradition.”
 Wrinkles in Time Conference, Philadelphia, PA.
 October 7, 2000.

 Academic Degrees Achieved: Ph.D.
-University of Massachusetts, Amherst; M.F.A., Goddard College; B.A., St. Anselm College
+University of Massachusetts; M.F.A., Goddard College; B.A., St. Anselm College

 2014 Thom Gunn Award for Gay Poetry 2013 Main Street Rag Poetry Book Award 2008/2009 Brickhouse Books Stonewall Book Award

-Academic Degrees Achieved: Ph.D., English, University of California, Los Angeles; M.A., English, University of California, Los Angeles; M.A., English, University of Illinois at Chicago; B.A., English, Wheaton College
+Academic Degrees Achieved: Ph.D., M.A., University of California; M.A., University of Illinois; B.A., Wheaton College

 RVCC Sabbatical Leave Award UCLA English Department Dissertation Research Fellowship UCLA Graduate Division Summer Research Fellowship Travel Grant, Graduate Research Fund in American Literatures and Cultures Sawyer Seminar on Sexual Identities and Identity Politics Illinois State Scholar